 You can find comfort and warmth by joining with others, whether in traditional religious holiday observances or by creating your own ceremonies and traditions.
 Shared experiences of consciousness are a powerful way to increase your light.

 It’s possible to find light even in our darkest moments in life.
 Like Persephone’s underworld, the darkness holds the source of our greatest illumination.
 My diagnosis of cancer as a young woman held within it the seed of my becoming a healer.
-My newest book, Entangled in Darkness: Seeking the Light, coming out this spring, talks about finding the light even in the darkness of mental illness or possession.
 Your higher self, your inner Zeus, knows what you need in order to grow stronger in the light.

 Are you in the grips of the underworld?
 Instead of denying or running away from or fighting against a plunge into an emotional, physical, mental, or spiritual dark night of the soul, use whatever challenges come your way to grow inside.
 Here are some tips on how to surrender to the process and come out lighter and brighter: